Summary of this week's sermon

 Every week we want to have a 5 day devotional recapping our previous sermon so we can grow deeper together.

-Day 1: The Foundation of Marriage
+Day 1: The Beginning of Everything

 Devotional